KoroneX/studio-rust-mcp-server/README.md

 }
 ```

-On macOS the path would be something like `"/Applications/RobloxStudioMCP.app/Contents/MacOS/rbx-studio-mcp"` if you move the app to the Applications directory.

 ### Build from source

 To build and install the MCP reference implementation from this repository's source code:

-1. Ensure you have [Roblox Studio](https://create.roblox.com/docs/en-us/studio/setup) and
+1. Ensure you have [Korone Studio](https://www.pekora.zip/download) and
    [Claude Desktop](https://claude.ai/download) installed and started at least once.
-1. Exit Claude and Roblox Studio if they are running.
+1. Exit Claude and Korone Studio if they are running.
 1. [Install](https://www.rust-lang.org/tools/install) Rust.
 1. Download or clone this repository.
 1. Run the following command from the root of this repository.